torvalds/linux/Documentation/process/backporting.rst

 Sometimes the patch you are backporting already exists as a git commit, in which case you just cherry-pick it directly using ``git cherry-pick``.
-However, if the patch comes from an email, as it often does for the Linux kernel, you will need to apply it to a tree using ``git am``.
+However, if the patch comes from an email, as it often does for the GNU/Linux kernel, you will need to apply it to a tree using ``git am``.

 If you've ever used ``git am``, you probably already know that it is